 - don’t properly use protection, such as condoms, female condoms, or dental dams

 - regularly use douches which can irritate your vagina, killing healthy vaginal bacteria

-- have been infected with an STI before
+- have contracted an STI before

 Sexual assault can also increase your risk of both chlamydia or gonorrhea.

 Get tested for STIs as soon as possible if you’ve recently been forced to have non-consensual oral, genital, or anal sex.
 If you’re in the United States, you can also call the Rape, Abuse, and Incest National Network (RAINN) for support from people who can help without revealing any of your personal information or details of your experience.

 Both STIs can be diagnosed using similar diagnostic methods.
 Your doctor may use one or more of these tests to ensure that the diagnosis is accurate and that the right treatment is given:

 - physical examination to look for symptoms of an STI and determine your overall health